jtpgames/Regression-Analysis_Workload-Characterization/ReadMe.md

    performance of the estimator using the test subset.
 6. Produces the predictive model and requests type mapping by exporting the estimator and the dictionary containing the mapping.
+7. Stores model in the `regression_analysis_results` folder in the project.
+Each exported model is placed in a separate folder.

 Additionally, there is a lot of commented code for visualization of the training data using matplotlib or plotly.